Managing complex situations

 An illness, even a mild one, can lead to fever.
 A small child with a fever often has little appetite.
 If he does not eat all his portions, do not be alarmed, do not force him.
 Give him sweet foods that are easy to eat and provide energy: compotes, fruit juices or sodas, special low-protein foods, desserts or fruit mixed with a low-protein drink, low-protein cakes crushed in a low-protein drink, etc.

-Try to give your child his amino acid mixture in small, repeated amounts throughout the day.
+Cysteine, glycine and tyrosine may be indispensable for certain populations mixture in small, repeated amounts throughout the day.
 Fever increases phenylalanine levels in the blood, but this is not a cause for concern in the short term.

 Vomiting – diarrhoea